Charles O'Hara, 1st Baron Tyrawley: Background

 Born in Ireland in the mid-seventeenth century, his exact origins are unclear, with some contemporaries claiming that he had once been a highwayman.
 He developed a connection with the powerful Butler family of County Tipperary, who frequently governed Ireland on the Crown's behalf.
 He was likely a riding master to the young James Butler, later Duke of Ormonde, although he later claimed to have been his tutor.

 Military career

 O'Hara was commissioned into the Duke of York's Foot, becoming a Captain in 1678.
 In 1679, he transferred to the Anglo-Dutch Brigade and then, in 1686, he moved to the 1st Foot Guards.
 He became Lieutenant Colonel of that Regiment in 1689.

-In 1703, during the War of Spanish Succession, he went to Cadiz; he distinguished himself at the Battle of Vigo Bay but was arrested for looting on return to England.
+In 1703, during the War of Spanish Succession, he went to Cádiz; he distinguished himself at the Battle of Vigo Bay but was arrested for looting on return to England.
 Having been acquitted, in 1706, he became Second-in-Command in Spain and prevented a French attack on Guadalajara, earning an Irish Barony as a reward.
 In 1707, at the Battle of Almansa, he commanded the left flank of the Army.

 Following the Hanoverian Succession of 1714, he was appointed Commander-in-Chief, Ireland, a post he held until 1721.